 Learn more about how we're protecting Syria's children.
 Share Zeinab's story and others to raise awareness and support.

 You can help protect the future of Syria's children.
-Your support allows us to build more child-friendly spaces, provide more activities and create safe communities for kids to heal and grow.
-Donate today and your gift will be doubled through August 31 ▸
+Your support allows us to build more child-friendly spaces, provide more activities and create safe communities for these vulnerable kids to heal and grow.
+Donate today ▸